-Dutch savers can also earn 2.84% per year on a two-year fixed-term deposit with the Swedish Nordax Bank.
+Dutch savers can also earn a fantastic 3.85% per year on a one-year fixed-term deposit with the Swedish Nordax Bank.
 Meanwhile, Dutch banks don’t bother coming close to these rates.

-In fact, Raisin provides access to banks with interest rates as high as a whopping 3.60% per year for a three-year fixed-term deposit with the Italian Banca Progetto.
+In fact, Raisin provides access to banks with interest rates as high as a whopping 4.20% per year for a one-year fixed-term deposit with the Italian Banca Progetto.